jasonalshamary/hungryadmin/content/Posts/missionvsmoneyvsethics.rst

 how they were competitive.
 The CEO explained their benefits to me, how they were willing to be flexible depending on people’s needs and so forth.
 All great things to hear.
-Then he asked about my salary range, and I provided it (and it was lower than my typical range would be as I was willing to sacrifice a bit of money because of the mission).
+Then he asked about my salary range, and I provided it and it was lower than my typical range would be as I was willing to sacrifice a bit of money because of the mission.

 This was when the disappointment set in.
-He explained the situation, the fact they were a non-profit and couldn’t offer west coast style salaries (my range was pretty generous in this regard plus their finances are public so I knew it wasn't outside the realm of what is realistic).
+He explained the situation, the fact they were a non-profit and couldn’t offer west coast style salaries (my range was pretty generous in this regard plus their finances are public so I knew it wasn't outside the realm of what was realistic).
 I was also told that the previous employee in this position had been making a lot less than what I provided as a reasonable salary while also living on the west coast.
 I was pretty gutted after hearing this.
 We ended the call a few minutes